 What do I need to use your Site?

-In order to get a divorce in Ontario and to use this site, you are required to have certain supporting documents.
-These documents are mandatory and must be filed in Court along with the divorce forms generated from this site.
+To use this site, you are required to have certain information and supporting documents.
+Supporting documents are compulsory and must be filed in Court along with the divorce forms generated from this site.

 1. You must have your spouse’s current address.

-2. You must have your original Marriage or Registration Certificate in English or French.
-If it is not in English or French, you must have a written translation from a certified translator.
+3. You must have your original Marriage or Registration Certificate in English or French.
+If it's not in English or French, you must have a written translation of the Certificate in English or French from a certified translator.

-3. You must have your original Divorce Certificate if you or your spouse were previously divorced.
+4. You must have your original Divorce Order if you or your spouse were previously divorced.

 What divorce forms will Divorce i.T. provide me?